bns-hack/trapcodeio_bunnyshell-templates/.bunnyshell/templates/express-vue-postgres/readme.md

 # Environment overview

-An [Environment in Bunnyshell](https://documentation.bunnyshell.com/docs/environments) is a user-defined group that brings together applications and all the services and databases those applications require.
+An [Environment in Bunnyshell](https://documentation.bunnyshell.com/docs/environments) is a user-defined group that brings together applications and all of the services and databases those applications require.

 This Environment Template contains 3 components:

 - `app` for frontend, based on a `node` image
 - `api` for backend, also based on a `node` image
-- `db` using a `mongodb` image
+- `db` using a `postgres` image

 and 1 persistent volume: